-EXTRA CREDIT (EC) CHAPTER PRACTICE PROBLEMS - UP TO 5 EXTRA POINTS PER CHAPTER (Due dates for uploaded work into D2L)
+MORE REQUIRED PRACTICE PROBLEMS - 10 POINTS POSSIBLE PER CHAPTER (Due dates for uploaded work into D2L)

-- Must draw out all structures to earn full credit. - Please use study guide and solutions manual to check your work before turning it in. - No late extra credit work accepted.
+- Must draw out all structures and write key words to earn full credit. - Please use study guide and solutions manual to check your work before turning it in. - Late required work accepted-up to one-week late, for 70% of total points possible.

-CHAPTER 1 EC (11:59 pm on Tuesday, 30-AUG)
+O CHAPTER 1 (11:59 pm on Wednesday, 30-AUG)